 Mbegu

 Atukunda Rachael Mutabingwa's Mbegu, the third book in her series about the fictional African island nation of Adavera, dramatizes the conflict between authoritarian religion and direct experience of divine love.
-The clash, and the hope for its reconciliation, comes to a head with a lesbian romance between Zippy Mbegu, the dictator's daughter, and Lucy Nvaleroah, a descendant of the family that historically opposed him.
+The clash, and the hope for its reconciliation, comes to a head with a romance between Zippy Mbegu, the dictator's daughter, and Lucy Nvaleroah, a descendant of the family that historically opposed him.
 This magical-realist literary novel surrounds its characters with a distinctive and believable world where shamanic possession by your ancestors coexists with contemporary youth culture and technology.

 First-round judge Annie Mydla said, "Mutabingwa's style is really special, combining the sensual, solemn, Adavera patois, and Gen Z slang.
 This mix of registers is what makes the book feel so rich and sensuous to me, and makes the more familiar parts of the classic coming-of-age plot feel fresh."
 I also thought the various dialects were used very effectively to show the young adults' code-switching between the world of serious family obligations and their more relaxed and genuine interactions with their peers.